 Wellington has some of the best adjudicators in the country, many of them former winners of the Premier A competition, the New Zealand Schools’ Debating Championships, and who have gone to achieve amazing things in university debating.
 Below you’ll find profiles of some of the judges you’ll run into this year in the Premier A and B grades.
 Feel free to approach them, they’re nice and friendly!

-He is an even more accomplished judge.
+He is also an accomplished judge.
 He accredited in his first year and went on that year to judge a semi final of the New Zealand British Parliamentary Championship.
 He also was the chief adjudicator of the Victoria Pro Am debating champs in 2015, the chief adjudicator of the North Island Novice Debating Champs in 2016 and judged the World University Debating champs in 2016.
-He ran the Premier B debating competition in 2014 and 2015, the Premier A debating Competition in 2016 and will be running it again in 2017.
+He ran the Premier B debating competition in 2014 and 2015, the Premier A debating Competition in 2016, 2017 and will be running it again in 2018.

 As well as all this, Oscar was on the committee of the Victoria Debating Society from 2014-2016, where he has been a general executive member (2014), the Vice President (2015) and the Secretary (2016).
 He is currently studying towards a conjoint LLB(hons)/BA majoring in politics.